strapi/documentation/docusaurus/docs/user-docs/content-manager/saving-and-publishing-content.md

 #### Publishing a draft

-To publish a draft, click on the **Publish** button in the _Document_ box on the right of the content editor.
+To publish a draft, click on the **Publish** button in the _Entry_ box on the right side of the interface.

 After a draft is published: